geopython/diving-into-pygeoapi/workshop/docs/standards/index.md

     Use your web browser to navigate to http://demo.pygeoapi.org/master.
 A browser opens any OGC API in html due to the accept header sent by the browser: 'text/html'.
 On the right top corner you will notice the `json` link.
 The link adds the parameter `?f=json`, which is a mechanism of pygeoapi to override the accept header sent by the browser.

+## Open API

+OGC API Common adopted the conventions of the [Open API initiative](https://www.openapis.org/about) as a starting point.
+Any Open API defines its structure in an Open Api Specification document.
+OGC API Common suggests this document is located at `/openapi`.
+With pygeoapi in a browser [this url](http://demo.pygeoapi.org/master/openapi) opens an interactive html page which facilitates to query the api.
+Append ?f=json to view the document in json.
+The Open API Specification (OAS) document indicates which endpoints are available in the service, which parameters it accepts and what type of responses can be expected.
+You can compare it to the GetCapabilities operation in the OWS standards.

-!!! question "Restfull client within a browser"
+!!! question "OpenAPI Specification parsing in a browser"

-    An common alternative approach to interact with API's, and to set for example the accept header, is to use a program like [Postman](https://www.postman.com/).
-Also there are browser plugins which enable you to define api requests interactively.
+    A common approach to interact with Open API's is to use a program like [Postman](https://www.postman.com/).
+Also there are browser plugins which enable you to define api requests interactively within a browser.
 For firefox download the plugin [poster](https://pluginsaddonsextensions.com/mozilla-firefox/poster-mozilla-addon).
 For Chrome and Edge use [Boomerang](https://microsoftedge.microsoft.com/addons/detail/boomerang-soap-rest-c/bhmdjpobkcdcompmlhiigoidknlgghfo?hl=en-US).
-In Boomerang you can create individual web requests, but also load the open api definition (Capabilities in WFS) and interact with any of the advertised endpoints.
-The open api definition of any OGC API is available at http://demo.pygeoapi.org/master/openapi.
+In Boomerang you can create individual web requests, but also load the open api specification document and interact with any of the advertised endpoints.

+The OpenAPI community provides various tools, such as a validator for OAS documents or [generate code](https://swagger.io/tools/swagger-codegen/) as a starting point for client development.

 ## OGC API Features